+II.
 Selection of lecturers and/or researchers, and the specific profile.

-As per what is set out in article 15 of Order ECD/365/2018 of 23rd March, the following aspects were taken into account when selecting candidates:
+As per what is set out in article 15 of Order ECD/365/2018 of 23rd March, the following aspects shall be taken into account when selecting candidates:

-Candidates (lecturers and/or researchers) had to hold a doctoral degree.
+Candidates (lecturers and/or researchers) must hold a doctoral degree.

-Lecturers and/or researchers must have worked overseas, entirely or in part, as a professional and have been lecturers, researchers and/or team coordinators at an overseas university or R&D&i centre explicitly recognised as such in that
+Lecturers and/or researchers must have worked overseas entirely or in part as a professional and been lecturers, researchers and/or team coordinators at an overseas university or R&D&i centre explicitly recognised as such in that country.

-Candidates must have been able to accredit having, at most, seven years of professional teaching and research experience abroad in order to qualify for a Beatriz Galindo junior award.
-In both instances, the calculation of these years would start from the candidates having been awarded their doctoral degree.
+Candidates must be able to accredit having, at most, seven years of professional teaching and research experience abroad in order to qualify for a Beatriz Galindo junior award.
+In both instances, the calculation of these years shall start from the candidates having been awarded their doctoral degree.

-Candidates must have accredited their lecturer and/or researcher backgrounds when submitting their applications.
+Candidates must accredit their lecturer and/or researcher backgrounds when submitting their applications.

-Lecturers and/or researchers who are currently beneficiaries of a similar grant could not apply for the positions allocated to the university.
+Lecturers and/or researchers who are currently beneficiaries of a similar grant cannot apply for the positions allocated to the university.

-Candidates had to have post-doctoral experience in the field of gravitational wave physics, as well as in the astrophysics of sources of gravitational waves or cosmology directly applied to this field, as per the research duties described hereafter.
+Candidates must have post-doctoral experience in the field of gravitational wave physics, as well as in the astrophysics of sources of gravitational waves or cosmology directly applied to this field, as per the research duties described hereafter.